When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 You can also send welcome emails to existing customers who haven’t logged in for a while.

 This type of marketing is very effective because it’s personalized and targeted.
-It shows that you’re not sending out mass emails but ones specifically tailored to specific customers.
+It demonstrates that you’re sending tailored emails to specific customers.

 These emails are also a great way to help build trust with your customers and get them used to receiving emails from you.